I'm pretty sure these are some of the most important things you want from your work

 -

-If you want prospects to think, "They are definitely my cup of tea, let's call them," and actually do it.
+If you want prospects to think, "They are definitely my cup of tea, let's call them," and they actually do it.

 -